There are two Member Categories that you can join.

 The Integra Business Alliance membership is a special category of membership for trusted business advisor firms who have had a working relationship with Integra members over a period of years, but are not technically eligible to become regular members of Integra due to the structure of their firm, the nature of their business (not specifically tax, accounting or auditing services) or they may be members of another accounting association.

-Qualifications for Integra Business Alliance Membership
+Qualifications for an Integra Business Alliance Membership:

 - The firm must have at least 3 years of working experience with 2 or more Integra regular member firms.